kajbaf/aws-datapipeline-practice/docs/Solution.md

 ## Goal

-The primary objective is to integrate and clean customer and sales data, model it into a well-partitioned analytical table in an Open Table Format (Delta Lake), and make it query-optimized for downstream use.
+The primary objective is to integrate and clean customer and sales data, model it into a well-partitioned analytical table using an Open Table Format (Delta Lake), and make it optimized for analytical queries.

 This local implementation includes design principles aligned with production systems: